 In order to enhance the game flow and enrich the player’s experience, relegating the entire camera system to the right analog stick with full 360-degree panning capability should be implemented.
 Very little thought should go into maneuvering the character or changing the POV when searching for key items needed to advance through the game.

-The first step in implementing this camera POV overhaul is making cinematic camera switching completely automatic.
+The first step in implementing this camera POV overhaul is making cinematic camera switching completely automatic(or giving players the chance to disable it all together).
 The L2 function (reset camera behind character) should be retained as this is a common feature in similar games and allows the player to center the character and focus forward.
 The R2 function (toggle 1st person POV) should also be retained, as a different view can always be helpful in locating items the character must interact with.

 The second and final step should be implementing a camera-viewing mechanic similar to that found in the GTA and Assassin’s Creed franchises.
 Both of these franchises display a seamless connection between the left analog stick (player movement) and right analog stick (player camera view).
 The moment-to-moment gameplay should be immediately enhanced in Indigo Prophecy.
 With the right analog stick mapped with the ability to pan a full 360-degrees, the player will feel confident about character movement (especially in time based challenges) and will do less thinking in regards to switching camera views to complete game objectives.
 Retaining the aforementioned L2 and R2 button functions ensure that players can still explore areas in different ways when there are no challenges or objectives that require immediate attention.